namboy94/toktokkie/README.md

-# Media Manager
+# Tok Tokkie Media Manager

-(Name subject to change until I come up with a better one)

 This is a program which allows convenient managing of various Media collections, mostly Videos.
 The program is written in python 3 and won't normally run on python 2.
 However, a version converted using 3to2 is available on the python